cybertraining-dsc/sp21-599-358/assignments/Assignment6/assignment6.md

 ## Training A Vehicle Using Camera Feed from Vehicle Simulation

-Making cars self driving has been a pro
+Making cars self driving has been a problem that many car companies have been trying to tackle in the 21st century.
+There are many different approaches that have been used which all involve deep learning.
+The approaches all train data that are gathered from a variety of sensors working together.
+Lidar and computer vision are the main sensors that are used by commercial companies.
+Tesla uses video gathered from multiple cameras to train their neural network [^4] which is known as HydraNet.

 ## AI Algorithm and Tools